The Cynthia Show on mental health at work brings issues to life, enabling delegates to explore attitudes, behaviours and communication.

-The Cynthia Show brings issues to life, enabling delegates to explore attitude, behaviour and communication and how these impact on our mental health and well-being at work.
+It highlights how these impact on our mental health and well-being at work.

-This session is interactive – we do all the acting and all we ask of you, is for your thoughts, ideas and opinions.
+The Cynthia Show is interactive – we do all the acting and all we ask of you, is for your thoughts, ideas and opinions.
 There’s plenty of opportunity for discussion throughout the whole event.

 ″It′s fantastic.″ − PepsiCo UK